 Our designers only use the highest quality 925 Sterling Silver (remember 925 = 92.5% silver), backed up by our British Hallmark – a small mark stamped into the jewellery to guarantee quality.
 Our Hallmark is normally stamped with 3 elements:

-Our company hallmark HH in a square box
+Our company hallmark HH or Hiho which is in a hexagon shaped box

 925 in an oval – this indicates that it is sterling silver and imported